xlladdins/xll/docs/Excel4Macros/TRACER.ERROR.md

 **Remark**

--   Returns the \#VALUE! error value if not available; for example, the
+  - > Returns the \#VALUE\! error value if not available; for example,
-    > selection is something other than worksheet, or cell(s) that
+    > the selection is something other than worksheet, or cell(s) that
     > cannot be traced.

--   If you need to know if there is an error in a cell, use ISERROR().
+  - > If you need to know if there is an error in a cell, use ISERROR().

 **Related Functions**